mercm8/chat-llama-discord-bot/README.md

 4. Open the `cmd` file that came with the one-click installer

-5. Install discord.py with `pip install discord` and sqlite3 with `pip install sqlite3`
+5. Install discord.py with `pip install discord`

 6. Run the bot with `python bot.py`